FooSoft/homemaker/README.md

     otherwise known as shell scripts.
 Scripting languages can work well but are closely tied to the environment in which they are executed.

-It soon became apparent to me that utility which I was searching for did not exist.
-After making due with a simple Python script that I hacked together in a couple of hours, I decided that this problem deserved a clean, formal solution.
-I settled on building this new utility in Go; in addition to the language syntax being clear and easy to understand, executables built by the Go compiler are statically linked, making them highly portable.
+It soon became apparent to me that utility which met all of my requirements for simply did not exist.
+After making due with a hastily hacked-together Python script for a couple of months, I decided that this problem deserved a clean, formal solution.
+I settled on building this new utility in Go because in addition to the language syntax being clear and easy to understand, executables built by the Go compiler are statically linked, making them highly portable.
 Just drop the binary on your system and you are ready!
-The result of my work is this project; I hope that you find it suitable for your needs.
+The result of my work is Homemaker; I hope that you find it suitable for your needs.

 ## Installation ##